AbdelmawlaFellani/simple_shell/README.md

 # Simple Shell Project

 ## Collaborators
-This is a Project Realized by  and Abdelmawla Fellani (Me).
+This is a Project Realized by Akinlade Bolarinwa and Abdelmawla Fellani (Me).